DECODEproject/credential-issuer-api-definition/README.md

 ## Checking that it works

-Run the following curl request (any DNI value except "invalid" will be accepted).
+Run the following curl request (any DNI value except "invalid" or "500" will be accepted).

 ```
 curl -X POST \